Samsinite/ibm-articles/devops-and-congnitive-computing.md

 DevOps and Cognitive Computing
 =======================

+In this article, we'll first talk about how Watons's Tradeoff Analytics platform can be used to help developers and system administrators make decisions around application and system performance.
+Then, we'll examine the current state of log file analysis that is popular among DevOps and developers today, and how Watson's cognitive computational system can be used to help improve log file analysis across multiple sub-systems.
+You'll learn how to communicate with the Watson's Tradeoff Analytics API, Watson's Concept Expansion API, and Watson's Concept Insight API.

 Software developers are no longer throwing their software over the wall to other departments to tested and run.
 Instead, they are testing their own code and deploying multiple times a day.
 These developers now demand that their application help provide deep insights into its operation.
 Using IBM's Watson services provides sophisticated cognitive computation systems can help developer and system engineers better understand performance and system constraints, as well as tame and analyze application logs for easier consumption, thus increasing efficiency and saving time and energy.

 ## Tradeoff Analytics for Performance Tradeoff Decisions